BlockchainCommons/SmartCustodyBook/README.md

 To financially support further development of **SmartCustody Book** and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

-There is also a distinct [#SmartCustody BTCPay Server](https://smartcustody.btcpay.blockchaincommons.com/).

 ## Contributing

 We encourage public contributions through issues and pull requests!
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).